 Peace, Tolerance and our Collective Responsibilities at Karakoram International University Gilgit-Baltistan

 The Iqbal International Institute for Research & Dialogue (IRD) of the International Islamic University, Islamabad in collaboration with the Karakoram International University, Gilgit-Baltistan organized a 2-day national workshop on “Social Cohesion, Tolerance and Our Collective Responsibilities” on 7-8 September 2016 at Karakoram International University, Gilgit-Baltistan.

-The program was started with the recitation from Holy Quran by and Na’at Rasool (SWS).
-Prof. Dr. M. Asif Khan (Tamgha-e-Imtiaz), Vice Chancellor, Karakoram International University, Gilgit-Baltistan inaugurated the workshop.
+The program was started with the recitation from Holy Quran by Na’at Rasool (SWS).
+Prof. Dr. M. Asif Khan (Tamgha-e-Imtiaz), Vice-Chancellor, Karakoram International University, Gilgit-Baltistan inaugurated the workshop.
 Mr. Nasir Farid, Deputy Director (Media), Dawah Academy, IIU was Moderator.
-Hafiz Hafeezur Rehman, Chief Minister, GB was the chief guest while Major General Syed Asim Munir, Commandant Pakistan Forces, Gilgit Baltistan guest of honour.
+Hafiz Hafeezur Rehman, Chief Minister, GB was the chief guest while Major General Syed Asim Munir, Commandant Pakistan Forces, Gilgit Baltistan guest of honor.

 The Government of Gilgit Baltistan is determined to foil all conspiracies against CPEC, says Hafiz Hafeezur Rehman, Chief Minister of GB.

 The Government of GB is determined to foil all conspiracies against the China-Pakistan Economic Corridor.
 The need of the hour is to promote peace and harmony in society so that we can get benefit of this opportunity.
 I am glad that all political parties in GB are supporting CPEC in all aspects.
 Hafiz Hafeezur Rehman, Chief Minister Gilgat Baltistan.